Human Resource Management

 Our Basic Stance

-Based on this awareness and in accordance with our basic policy on human capital (Kawasaki Group Policy on Human Resource Management), we are implementing various measures to recruit and develop diverse human resources, create an environment that enhances and demonstrates the individuality and abilities of those human resources, and achieve people and organizations that continuously tackle challenges and reform in a positive manner.
+Human resources are the most important asset necessary to sustainably provide the new value required by society, and in the Group Vision 2030 as well, we have positioned the enhancement of human capital as an important element supporting our growth scenario.
+Based on this understanding and in accordance with our basic policy on human capital (Kawasaki Group Policy on Human Resource Management), we are implementing various measures to recruit and develop diverse human resources, to create an environment that leverages individuality and abilities, and to realize proactive individuals and organizations that continuously embrace challenges.

 Personnel-related Structures